codeboychik/vacation-checker/docs/integration.md

 # Integration configuration

-Use these settings when replacing the sample in-memory services with real Slack and Tempo Planner backends.
+Use these settings to wire real Slack and Tempo Planner backends.
 Copy `env.example` to `.env` and populate the variables below so Spring can read them at startup.

 ## Slack app configuration
 - **Signing Secret**: Needed to verify `/vacation` requests (`SLACK_SIGNING_SECRET`).